sSolal/Endive/ROADMAP.md

 *   **Allow to set a rewriting for the goal**, allow to put a goal that isn't a rewriting, precising which rewriting to build for.

 *   **Fix Done messaging**, when Done is called with an argument, and fails, it should explicitly say that the argument is not correct.

+*   **Allow tests to contain :commands**, to test for checkpoints, rollbacks, undo, etc...
 ,
 ## V1 vision: a proof assistant to make any kind of maths.